asmuth/clip/fnordmetric-doc/documentation/html5_dashboards.md

 In our example, this would record a single sale of 23.50 in or shop.
 Execute the command a few times with different values to simulate a few "sales".
-Then open the FnordMetric Server web UI on http://localhost:8080/ in your browser and excute this query to show the data you just inserted:
+Then open the FnordMetric Server web UI on http://localhost:8080/ in your browser and execute this query to show the data you just inserted:

     SELECT time, value FROM myshop_sales;